Nick Pratto Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks fourth among all MLB pitching staffs.
+- The Rays have the first-ranked team ERA among all MLB pitching staffs (3.64).

 © 2023 Data Skrive.
 All rights reserved.